top of page

 Vision loss in adults with Age Related Macular Degeneration (AMD) is attributed to damage of photoreceptor cells that absorb and transduce light.
 Mouse models have suggested that transplantation of precursors may be a novel approach to restore vision.
 However, transplantation efficiency is exceedingly low due in large part to challenges with cell viability, infiltration into host retina, and synaptogenesis.
 This project uses a combination of electrotactic and chemotactic stimuli to guide the migration of photoreceptor replacemenets within microfluidic retinal models and explant systems.

 Müller Glia cells

-Müller glia cells are the most abundant cell type in the retina.
-In mammals Müller glia respond to injury in various ways that can be either protective or detrimental to retinal function.
-Regeneration and scar formation are the two main mechanisms how the retina repairs itself.
-However, in mammals retinal self-repair is limited leading to cell death and visual disorders.
-Müller glia can proliferate and attain progenitor-like characteristics in response to acute retinal injury or to exogenous growth factors.
-This project aims to analyze the stimuli and migration behavior of Müller glia in response to different concentrations of growth factors using a microfluidic device mimicking the in-vivo retinal environment.
+Müller glia of the mammalian retina respond to injury via reactive gliosis, which can be either neuro-protective or neuro--disruptive.
+Retinal self-repair is limited in mammals, leading to cell death and visual disorders.
+Müller glia can attain progenitor-like characteristics in response to acute retinal injury or to exogenous growth factors, or beocme hypertrophic, migrate, and proliferate to form a glial scar.
+This project develops biomimmetic microfluidics to analyze the stimuli and behaviors of Müller glia in response to extrinsic chemical fields of exogenous ligands significant to the inner blood retinal barrier (iBRB).